 She achieved her Bachelor Degree at the Conservatory “Giacomo Puccini” of Gallarate in Italy, studying with Marco Bonfanti.
 In 2016 she moved to Brussels for her Master studies at the "Koninklijk Conservatorium" with Antigoni Goni where she graduated with honours.
-Passionate by historical instruments she dedicated to ancient plucked instruments studying with Edwin García in Barcelona and Xavier Díaz Latorre.
+Passionate by historical instruments she dedicated to ancient plucked instruments studying with Edwin García and Xavier Díaz Latorre at Esmuc in Barcelona.
 She also obtained a Master Degree in Musicology at the Faculty of Cremona.

 Over the years she attended several masterclasses with renowed musicians: Matteo Mela, Lorenzo Micheli, Zoran Dukic, Ricardo Gallen, Adriano Del Sal, Hopkinson Smith, Carlo Marchione, Andrea Dieci, Elena Papandreu and Duo Melis.

 Together with music, she also built a parallel career around literature and languages obtaining a Master Degree in "Foreign Languages and Literature" at the University of Milan.

 She has been playing in Italy, Switzerland, Belgium, Australia and Spain as a soloist and in chamber music ensembles.